cesarb/blake2-rfc/README.md

 ## Limitations

-This crate is limited to the features described in the draft RFC: only the "digest length" and "key length" parameters can be used.
-Other advanced BLAKE2 features have not been implemented.

 A single BLAKE2b hash is limited to 16 exabytes, lower than its theorical limit (but identical to the BLAKE2s theorical limit), due to the use of a `u64` as the byte counter.
 This limit can be increased, if